The Pros

 Kate Fahey was recently drafted 42nd overall by the St. Louis Shock in the 2024 MLP Premier Level Draft.
 The college tennis star and former pro tennis player was relatively unknown to most casual pickleball fans prior to last week.

-Fahey was born and raised in Fair Haven, New Jersey.
+Kate Fahey was born and raised in Fair Haven, New Jersey.
 The 27-year-old grew up playing all kinds of sports: soccer, basketball, gymnastics, lacrosse, tennis, and even some horseback riding.
 She has a younger brother, Matt, who is three years younger and is a great athlete in his own right, playing baseball at D-1 Manhattan College for a couple of years.
-Kate's parents, Tom and Elena, were both athletes themselves and encouraged their children to play as many sports as they could.

-Around the age of 14 is when Kate started getting really good at tennis.
+Around the age of 14 is when Kate Fahey started getting really good at tennis.
 At that time she decided to quit lacrosse to focus solely on that.
 She played for her local high school, Rumson-Fair Haven, except her junior year.
-During her junior year – the most highly-recruited year in tennis – Fahey was homeschooled and played on the junior circuit to stand out more to colleges.

 According to the Tennis Recruiting Network, during her junior and senior year of high school, Fahey bounced between the top overall 2015 recruit and the No. 3 recruit.
 To say she was a blue-chip college prospect would be an understatement.
-Fahey decided to play at the University of Michigan and majored in International Studies.
+Kate Fahey decided to play at the University of Michigan and majored in International Studies.

-If I were to list out all of Kate’s collegiate tennis accomplishments here, it would be a 45-minute read.
-She is one of the most decorated athletes in the history of the University of Michigan, and if she isn’t inducted into the school's Hall of Honor within the next decade, I would be shocked.
+If I were to list out all of Kate Fahey's collegiate tennis accomplishments here, it would be a 45-minute read.
+She is one of the most decorated athletes in the history of the University of Michigan, and if she isn't inducted into the school's Hall of Honor within the next decade, I would be shocked.

 Here is a very high-level rundown of some of Kate's major accomplishments:

-• Freshman (2015-2016)
+Kate Fahey's Freshman Season (2015-2016)

 • Won 15 straight matches